 An Environmental Sensing Capability (ESC) is a system that detects and communicates the presence of a signal from an Incumbent user to a SAS to facilitate shared spectrum access.
 ESCs will detect federal frequency use in and adjacent to the 3.5 GHz band and transmit that information to the SASs.

-The Wireless Telecommunications Bureau and Office of Engineering and Technology, in close consultation with the National Telecommunications and Information Administration and the Department of Defense, reviewed and approved the following three ESC Sensor Registrations:
+The Wireless Telecommunications Bureau and Office of Engineering and Technology, in close consultation with the National Telecommunications and Information Administration and the Department of Defense, reviewed and approved the following four ESC Sensor Registrations:

 - Federated Wireless, Inc.